skellis46/slipbox/improvisation and the threshold of the self.md

 In the northern autumn of 2023 professional dancer Katye Coe and I were practicing together in the studio at Coventry University.
 I had been working with authentic movement for many years – as had Katye – and we gravitated towards experimental versions of the practice.
 In early 2024 we were given the opportunity to continue our studio-based dancing as part of a broader research project called _Losing Oneself_.[^losing]

-That dancing lies at the heart of this writing.
+That dancing in in the northern winter of 2024 lies at the heart of this writing.

 Katye and I practiced together 13 times over seven days between 26 January and 15 February 2024.
-Each day of practice contained two sessions (morning and afternoon), with the exception of a morning only on 26 January.
-A single session followed a pattern in which: 1) one person danced and moved for a timed period (normally 30 minutes) while the other watched (or witnessed); 2) roles were changed and the practice repeated; and 3) an unstructured conversation about the experiences was recorded.
-This means we had thirteen conversations in total, each around 40 minutes long.[^conversations]
+Each day of practice contained two sessions (morning and afternoon), with the exception of the morning only on 26 January.
+The sessions followed a pattern in which: 1) one person danced for a timed period (normally 25 minutes) while the other witness that dancing; 2) roles were changed and the practice repeated; and 3) an unstructured conversation about the experiences was recorded.
+Thus we had thirteen conversations in total, each around 40 minutes long.[^conversations]

 Although in this writing I focus on the threshold between dual and non-dual experiences in dance improvisation, in reality the term _threshold_ referenced a family of transitions in our conversations together.
 It was not until conversation 10 of 13 (14 February 2024 am) that we explicitly used the word _threshold_ when Katye said, 'There's a threshold.
 There are many thresholds but first is to actually just go into space and begin'.
 We started to discuss other types of thresholds: closing one's eyes, the move from 'awareness-ing' to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from the dancing.